 7. A Professional Outfit

-For most jobs for students and young professionals, I recommend going anywhere from business casual to business professional.
+For most jobs for students and young professionals, including internships, I recommend going anywhere from business casual to business professional.
 You should have prepared your interview attire days before your big meeting, but here are a few pointers:

 - Solid-color clothing is best,

 - No designs and minimal logos,